dart-lang/site-www/src/null-safety/index.md

 The Dart language comes with sound null safety.

-Null safety prevents errors that result from unintentionel access of variables set to `null`.
+Null safety prevents errors that result from unintentional access of variables set to `null`.
 For example, if a method expects an integer but receives `null`, your app causes a runtime error.
 This type of error, a null dereference error,